-They certify that they understand they can access the data collection guidelines and codebook or post their questions on the CoronaNet Slack Channel should they have any.
+They certify that they can access the data collection guidelines and codebook or post their questions on the CoronaNet Slack Channel should they have any.

-They certify that they understand they are expected to upload the sources of the information they enter into the Qualtrics survey in PDF.
+They certify that they understand the sources of the information that they record in the Qualtrics survey in PDF.

-Once research assistants submit their forms, they will be sent a personalised link to access our survey instrument.
-With personalised links, we are able to keep track of each research assistants’ country of assignment.
+Once research assistants submit their forms, they receive a personalized link to access our survey instrument.
+With the customized links, we can monitor each research assistants’ work and contribution to the project.

-Internal project communications are held on the CoronaNet Slack Workspace.
-In the workspace, research assistants can post questions or suggestions, which principal investigators and other research assistants will respond to.
-We also use our workspace to discuss research ideas as well as plan future activities.
+Internal project communications take place in the CoronaNet Slack workspace.
+In the workspace, research assistants can post questions or feedback, to which the principal investigators and other research assistants will respond.
+We also use our workspace to discuss research ideas, as well as to plan future activities.